job963/jxAttrEdit/README.md

   * Highlighting of basket attributes

 * **Release 1.0.0**
-  * Migration to OXID 6
+  * Migration to OXID 6, multiselect added